vml39/cs3110-dbms/dbms/INSTALL.md

 **In bigdb**
 - SELECT * FROM icecream WHERE calories LIKE %2% (* Selects all rows where calorie field includes a 2*)
 - SELECT * FROM icecream (* Due to large table size, the table is written to file in output folder, not to terminal*)

+- more query examples can be found in readable files, found in /input/commands